 China’s Maritime Militia

-China’s rarely discussed Maritime Militia is often discounted by Chinese-based analysts for good reason.
+Chinese-based analysts often discount china’s rarely discussed Maritime Militia for good reason.
 The intent behind utilizing such a force is to conduct military operations that fall within the “Grey Zone,” which is a term used to characterize aggressive actions that don’t quite meet the criteria to be considered an overt act of war.
 Grey Zone operations have become an area of increasing focus for nations like China and Russia, who use things like China’s Maritime Militia or Russia’s mercenary Wagner Group to conduct what are effectively military operations outside the formal purview of their parent state.
-In other words, China uses its fleet of large fishing boats and Russia uses its private mercenaries to conduct offensive operations each respective government can then deny responsibility for, as we’ve seen in places like Libya, Syria, and the South China Sea in recent years.
+In other words, China uses its fleet of large fishing boats, and Russia uses its private mercenaries to conduct offensive operations each respective government can then deny responsibility for, as we’ve seen in places like Libya, Syria, and the South China Sea in recent years.

 However, despite Chinese officials and media personalities discounting the presence of China’s Maritime Militia, satellite imagery and eyewitness reports continually show these large fishing ships conducting aggressive operations against foreign vessels, and even China’s Military Service law outlines in clear language what role these vessels play in China’s military apparatus: